 An important part of graduate school is making connections with other graduate students.
 Contact the grad society (via grad studies) to ensure you are added to their email listserv, and introduce yourself to your peers.

 Appropriate workplace safety knowledge and training is required, including basic occupational health and safety on campus, awareness of Dept of Biology laboratory safety recommendations, and attendance at a safety seminar (scheduled as needed).
 In addition, for certain students, field safety, dive safety, or biosafety rules may apply, and training may be required.

 If your research requires use of animals, you will need animal care training.
 What level of training needed will depend on the research protocol involved.
 Start with a consultation with Senior Animal Care and Plant Technician.

 Our departmental vehicle is available for research use.
 Consult with your supervisor or Dr. Barry Taylor for regulations.

 - Rental Vehicles (for research travel only)

 Graduate students are allowed to rent vehicles for grant-supported research travel under the university contract with Enterprise Rentals.
-The student must have a valid full driver’s license.
-If the student is under 21 years old, they must purchase the daily comprehensive insurance package.
-If the student is over 21 years old, they do not need the insurance package, but must notify Procurement Services in advance so they can be added to the university’s fleet insurance policy (notification should include name, date of birth, and driver’s license number and jurisdiction).
+The student must have a valid full driver’s license and must be 21 or older.
+Students do not need the insurance package offered by Enterprise, but must notify Procurement Services in advance so they can be added to the university’s fleet insurance policy (notification should include name, date of birth, and driver’s license number and jurisdiction).
 Rentals can be booked online (using the StFX group code available through Procurement Services) or by calling Enterprise Rentals at (902) 867-1013.

 - Common Equipment